Table of Contents

 What is a Same Game Parlay?

 A same game parlay refers to multiple bets made on an individual game.
 It generally involves combining various game/player props with overall outcomes such as spreads, moneylines, and totals, although technically, any two bets on a game constitute a same game parlay.

-Similar to traditional multi-leg parlays, which combine the result of several different games, if any leg of your bet doesn't hit, the entire wager is graded as a loss.
+Similar to traditional multi-leg parlays, which combine the results of several different games, the entire wager is graded as a loss if any leg of your bet doesn't hit.

 For example, let's say you wanted to place a same-game parlay on the Philadelphia Eagles vs New York Giants game.
 You anticipate the Eagles to win the game outright and for a lot of points to be scored.
 You construct the following same-game parlay: